guardian/consent-management-platform/monitoring/README.md

 # Automated Monitoring

-This directory defines contains the logic to monitor the CMP banner in different jurisdictions and environments.
+This directory contains the logic to monitor the CMP banner in different jurisdictions and environments.
+This can be executed on a local machine using the commands below.

 ## Useful commands